 Established in 2006 from a gift of Peter, AB ’81 econ; MPP ’82, and Julie Borish, two Borish Awards shall be made each year for five years, one award each year to a student in the Gerald R. Ford School of Public Policy and one award to a student in the Department of Economics.

-The Jordan and Kim Dickstein African Initiative Fund supports undergraduate or graduate students within the Department of Economics.
+Jordan and Kim Dickstein Department of Economics African Initiative Fund

 This fund was established through a gift from Jordan, AB ’84 econ, and Kim Dickstein.

-Established in 2007 from a gift of Verne G.(AB ’62 econ; Bus Ad, MBA ’63) and Judy(Education ABED ’62) Istock, monies from this fund may be used to supplement other sources of support and will be awarded to students in the graduate program in the Department of Economics.
+Established in 2007 from a gift of Verne G.(AB ’62 econ; Bus Ad, MBA ’63) and Judy(Education ABED ’62) Istock, monies from this fund may be used to supplement other sources of support and will be awarded to students in the first year of the graduate program in the Department of Economics.

 Established in 1995 from a gift of Michael J. Moore, MA ’82 econ; PhD ’84 econ, to fully endow the Michael J. Moore Dissertation Fellowship in Economics.